Gerald Hayes (artist): Early life and education

 Hayes was born in Los Angeles and raised in various parts of the South.
-Hayes obtained a Bachelor of Visual Arts degree at Auburn University in graphic design with an emphasis on painting.
-For the next two years he was employed as the Art and Staging Supervisor for Auburn University Educational Television.
+He obtained a Bachelor of Visual Arts degree at Auburn University in graphic design with an emphasis on painting.
+For the next two years, he was employed as the Art and Staging Supervisor for Auburn University Educational Television.
 After moving to Champaign/Urbana, Illinois, Hayes earned a Master of Fine Arts degree in Painting and Printmaking at the University of Illinois in 1966 where he taught painting and drawing before moving to New York City in August 1968.

 Career

 Hayes' academic career was at Pratt Institute in Brooklyn, New York (1971-2006).
 At Pratt Institute, Professor Hayes was full-time graduate faculty, teaching seminars in painting, drawing and printmaking.
-From 1983 to 1985, he served as the Chair of the Undergraduate Painting and Drawing Department and in 1985 taught graduate painting while working as Assistant Chair of the Fine Arts Department until he resigned in 2006.
-In 2008 he was awarded Professor Emeritus status for his service to the Institute.
+From 1983 to 1985, he served as the Chair of the Undergraduate Painting and Drawing Department and in 1985, taught graduate painting while working as Assistant Chair of the Fine Arts Department until he resigned in 2006.
+In 2008, he was awarded Professor Emeritus status for his service to the Institute.